 Art can be found in every corner of the globe.
 Our expanding international team represents its regional differences with their individual specialities.

-Having lived in four continents and many more cities, Christina J. Chua brings a truly global outlook to Metis Art.
-After all her stints abroad, she now calls Singapore home and is deeply committed to her local art ecosystem.
+Having lived in four continents and many more cities, Christina J. Chua brings a truly global and horizontal outlook to any project and partnership she initiates.

-Cliff Hartono runs Business Development at Metis and is also the Founder of Set in Stone Gallery, Asia’s premier natural history dealership.
+Cliff Hartono advises Metis in Business Development and is also the Founder of Set in Stone Gallery, Asia’s premier natural history dealership.
 He sources and deals in rare fossil and mineral specimens for private collections and interior design.
 Cliff and Set in Stone Gallery have been featured in various print and live media press such as Bloomberg Markets, The Straits Times and Channel News Asia.

 Besides dealing in natural history and fine art, he also runs Jasri Partners where he does strategic consulting for startups and family offices.
 Before these entrepreneurial ventures, Cliff worked in various roles within the finance industry, including stints at Flow Traders and Credit Suisse in London and Tokyo.
 He graduated with a bachelor’s degree from New York University’s Stern School of Business.

 Prior to his role as an independent art consultant, Vladislav Sludskiy served as a Director and Curator of Ethan Cohen Gallery in New York, where he organised solo and group exhibitions featuring artists such as Ai Weiwei, Xu Bing, Andy Warhol, Yayoi Kusama, Qiu Zhijie, Zhang Huan, and many others.